-In order for the wood flooring to be correctly installed under appropriate conditions, all parties should have a clear understanding of the requirements of To ensure that this is achieved, there should be wide consultation between all parties involved in the project, including sub-contractors and materials suppliers.
+In order for the wood flooring to be correctly installed under appropriate conditions, all parties should have a clear understanding of the requirements of the project (See BS8201 section 6 for a comprehensive listing) and of the implications for all concerned.
+To ensure that this is achieved, there should be wide consultation between all parties involved in the project, including sub-contractors and materials suppliers.
 This consultation should start early in the design stage but is necessary throughout the contract, especially if requirements or the time scale change and as new contract work is initiated.